mgalgs/idleminer/README.md

     ln -sv $(realpath idleminer.sh) ~/bin/
     ln -sv $(realpath start_ethminer.sh) ~/bin/

-then update `~/.config/idleminer-environment` with your miner address, etc.
+then update `~/.config/idleminer-environment` with your miner address, idle threshold, etc.

 Reboot (or reload the `systemctl` daemon and logout/login). `idleminer.service` will be started automatically when you